zhoulytwinyu/1upwebapp/README.md

 sudo python -m smtpd -n -c DebuggingServer localhost:25
 ```

+## Test Health Systems
+You can test the demo web app with one of these [FHIR health system accounts](https://1up.health/dev/doc/fhir-test-credentials).

 ## Optional Setup: Setup email using actual email (relay) server
 Either run a test local server for development
 ```